daviWal/BachelorUIUX/APP_DOCUMENTATION.md

 - Hesitation moments
 - Think-aloud comments

-### Moderation style
+### Moderation rules
-Moderated sessions with a think-aloud protocol are assumed.
-The moderator should not guide the participant toward the correct navigation path.
-Encouragement to keep thinking aloud is appropriate; hints about where to tap are not.
+The moderator must not guide the participant toward the correct navigation path.
+The only permitted prompt during tasks is: *"Please keep thinking aloud."*

+Not permitted:
+- Saying where to tap
+- Naming or pointing to navigation elements
+- Explaining the meaning of icons
+- Correcting wrong turns immediately
+- Comparing versions while the participant is still testing

 ### Device
-Testing should be conducted on a physical iPhone in portrait orientation.
+Testing must be conducted on a physical iPhone in portrait orientation.
 Do not use an iPad (the layout is optimized for phone dimensions) and do not test on a simulator (swipe gesture behavior differs).

 ---